liquidev/rapid/README.md

 ## Tips

- - Don't worry about using global variables.
-They are a very useful tool, especially for game resource storage.
-You should only avoid them in libraries, which should use objects for state.
  - Draw in batches whenever possible.
-This reduces the amount of time the CPU has to spend sending data to the GPU, making your game run better.
+This reduces the amount of time the CPU has to spend sending draw calls to the GPU, making your game run better.
+   In general, whenever you have some object that doesn't change often, prefer an aglet `Mesh` rather than rapid's `Graphics`.
  - Compile your game with `--opt:speed`.
-The performance vs compile time tradeoff is not as terrible as you might think, especially when using `nim c` instead of `nim cpp` (or something else).
+Nim's rather primitive stack trace system can slow programs down by quite a bit, so compiling with speed optimizations enabled can be quite important to maintain playable performance.
+Though if your game's so CPU-heavy that it becomes unplayable without `--opt:speed`, you're doing something wrong.
+Go fix your code.

 ## Contributing

 When contributing code, please follow the [coding style guidelines](code_style.md).

+### Super Secret Messages hidden in plain sight

+#### A message to disruptek

+Incremental compilation when

+#### A message to future me reading this

+YOU should finish that darned X11/EGL backend in aglet too.
+GLFW init times are a pain because somebody thought it would be a good idea to parse the entire SDL game controller database every time on startup.
+That somebody should be fired, in my opinion.